fieldtrip/website/development/integration.md

 For the documentation, communication and development of the FieldTrip project we use various tools.
 This page lists the tools and the integration that we have implemented between them.

+### Jekyll

+We use [Jekyll](https://jekyllrb.com) for our website.
+The markdown documents are hosted on [github](https://github.com/fieldtrip/website) and use a webhook to trigger the rebuild of the static html files on the webserver.
+The webserver is hosted as a virtual machine at the DCCN.

 ### Dokuwiki - obsolete

-We use [dokuwiki](http://dokuwiki.org/) as the CMS system on which our website is implemented.
-The CMS is hosted on a virtual machine at the DCCN.
-Upon an edit of the wiki, a tweet is send to http://twitter.com/fieldtriptoolbx.
+In the past we used [dokuwiki](http://dokuwiki.org/) as the CMS system for our website.

 ### Mailman